 Blood glucose screenings upon hospital admission may be essential for prioritizing treatment for patients at high risk of death from COVID-19.

-This early intervention would be especially helpful for racial and ethnic groups with a predisposition for type 2 diabetes and who have been
+This early intervention would be especially helpful for racial and ethnic groups with a

 For live updates on the latest developments regarding the novel coronavirus and COVID-19, click here.